DennisMajvall/framework-converter/README.md

-# framework-converter
+# Framework converter
-Convert frontends to different frameworks and versions
+Convert frontends to different frameworks and versions.
+Starting with React and some alternatives of writing that.